Designed Exclusively for APT guests

 Wake this morning as your ship cruises into Koolama Bay.
 Hear how this harbour was renamed following the Japanese bombing of the MV Koolama in 1942.
 Next, it’s onto the King George River.
 Join your expedition team and jump aboard a Zodiac to meander through the river’s gorge system, passing mangrove-fringed coves and sheer red cliffs.Daily :

 Relax and ease into a full day at sea, enjoying the endless horizon.
-Perhaps take a swim in the onboard pool, pamper yourself in the wellness area, or head below deck to Le Laperouse’s underwater observation area for a stunning window into marine life below the ocean’s surface.Daily :
+Perhaps take a swim in the onboard pool, pamper yourself in the wellness area, or relax in the Panoramic Lounge with a book from the library.Daily :